rutgerblom/SDDC.Lab/README.md

 ## Description

-This repository contains a set of Ansible Playbooks that deploy and configure vCenter, nested ESXi, NSX-T Manager, and NSX-T Edge nodes.
-The primary use case is speedy provisioning of a consistent nested vSphere/NSX-T lab environment.
+This repository contains a set of Ansible Playbooks that deploy and configure complete vSphere-NSX-T pods.
+Each pod contains a router, vCenter, ESXi, NSX-T Manager, and NSX-T Edge nodes.
+The primary use case is speedy provisioning of consistent nested vSphere-NSX-T lab environments.

 ## Changelog